 - Vehicle stickers or guest passes cannot be purchased for other property owners.

 - Renters of island property will be allowed to purchase guest passes from the Treasurer if the homeowner has not purchased sufficient passes.

-- For large delivery trucks or other oversized vehicles, members must obtain a truck permit in advance.
-The fee is $20.
-The maximum weight limit for the barge is 20,000 pounds.
-Trucks close to the weight limit are required to have a weight slip each time they cross and are not allowed on the ferry without one.
+- For large delivery trucks or other oversized vehicles (i.e. dump trucks, boom trucks, etc.), members must obtain a truck permit and schedule in advance to allow for adjusting the ramps on the barge.
+The fee is $48.
+The maximum weight limit for the barge is currently 40,000 pounds.
+Trucks 32,000 pounds or more are required to have a weight slip each time they cross and are not allowed on the ferry without one.
 Community Mills on the South End of Cassopolis has scales and can provide them a weight slip.

 - The only foot passengers allowed are the operators and designated residents doing inspections or maintenance work.
-Some exceptions can be made for those retrieving mail or on holiday weekends.
-Foot passengers travel at their own risk and the Diamond Island Association assumes no liability for injury.
+Foot passengers should be rare, but some exceptions can be made for those retrieving mail or on holiday weekends.
+Foot passengers travel at their own risk.
+The Diamond Island Association assumes no liability for injury.
 On holidays, any visiting foot passengers must identify the resident and/or cottage number where they are expected before the barge leaves the mainland.
-Those who request to come to the island from the mainland need to wait until vehicles are loaded and stay towards the middle of the barge.
+Those who request to come to the island from the mainland and vice versa, need to wait until vehicles are loaded and stay on the catwalk opposite the direction the barge is traveling.
 Foot passengers should be prepared to brace themselves as the barge approaches the landing to avoid falls and injury.
 It would be most helpful if residents would make the barge operator aware of guests expecting to walk on.

 Thank you for helping to keep passage on the barge as safe as possible!

 The Barge Operation Guidelines for Operators can be found by clicking this link or in the Member Only Information.